 George: So the satisfaction in two hundred and ten times that an individual checks his phone according to recent data… Two hundred and ten times a day, we pick up the phone – not to answer it.

 Sadhguru: Just if nothing to do…

-Sadhguru: Yes, (Laughs)because both hands are busy now (Both laugh).
-You can’t smoke.
+Sadhguru: Yes.
+Because both hands are busy now, you can’t smoke.

 George: Or the mind isn’t thinking either.

-Sadhguru: No the important thing is this – we are in pursuit of happiness, all right?
-Now phone has given you a virtual means to pursue your happiness otherwise you had to go somewhere to meet somebody, you have to walk a distance.
+Sadhguru: No, the important thing is this – we are in pursuit of happiness, all right?
+Now the phone has given you a virtual means to pursue your happiness.
+Otherwise, you had to go somewhere to meet somebody; you have to walk a distance.
 People were doing it then also.
-It’s just that it was not so visible because now they are reaching out hundred people in a minute.
+It’s just that it was not so visible because now they are reaching out to hundred people in a minute.